 Then, pull your body back up, contracting your chest muscles just like you’re executing a dumbbell fly on the bench.
 Pull completely back up to the initial position.
 This exercise will engage the entire chest, shoulders, triceps, and core musculature.

-To perform dips on a gymnastic ring, you must adjust the straps so your feet won’t touch the ground when you do the exercise.
+To perform dips on a gymnastic ring, you must adjust the straps so your feet won’t touch the ground when you exercise.

-Performing dips on gymnast rings is more complicated than doing push-ups, mainly because the arms are the only thing that is holding your weight on the rings.
+Performing dips on gymnast rings is more complicated than doing push-ups, mainly because the arms are the only thing holding your weight on the rings.
 To get into position:

 - Place both hands tightly on the rings, and jump until both arms are fully locked.